aeternity/aepp-sdk-docs/Sophia.md

 let score = 10
 ```

-Sophia knows that score is an int, judging by the value 10.
+Sofia knows that score is an int, judging by the value 10.
 This is called inference.

 But types can also be explicitly written down by choice: